1955 Cambodian general election: Accusations of fraud

 Afterwards, accusations of massive electoral fraud arose.
 Kiernan (1985) notes that there were constituencies where the communists were judged to have strong popular support in which the Pracheachon candidates didn't obtain a single vote.
 In Memot, where communist guerrillas had been strong during the war and where there was a strong leftist following amongst rubber plantation workers, official figures gave 6149 votes for Sangkum, 99 for the Democrats and 0 votes for the Pracheachon candidate Sok Saphai.

 Sihanouk himself implicitly admitted the fraud in a 1958 publication.
-He mentions 39 districts of the country as 'red' or 'pink', based on the 1955 voting.
+He mentions 39 districts of the country as 'red' or 'pink', meaning Pracheachon or Democratic candidates won those seats, based on the 1955 voting.
 Several of the district he points out as communist strongholds in the 1955 elections, were constituencies where Pracheachon candidates officially had obtained few votes or none at all.